Bhishma: Films and television

 His life has been made into many films in different Indian languages.
-The first silent film was made in 1922.
+The first silent film, Bhishma Pratigya, was made in 1921.
 During the talkie period, the first film was made in Hindi (1937).
 It was followed by a Bengali film in 1942 directed by Jyotish Bannerjee.
 Jahar Ganguli played the title role.
+In 1950, another Hindi film starring Nargis was made, titled Bhishma Pratigya.